SophiaTangHart/App_AWS_SageMaker/README.md

 I leveraged AWS SageMaker to build an application based on a Llama 2 model.
-The Jupyter Notebook invokes an endpoint and inferences a few text generation to inquire about Quantum Mechanics and mRNA drugs.
+The Jupyter Notebook invokes an endpoint and inferences a few text generation to inquire about Quantum Mechanics and mRNA drug development.